itislu/42-Webserv/docs/CONTRIBUTING.md

 1. **Branch off the in-review branch.**

-   Create your new branch from the branch that is still in review, not from `main`:
+   Create your new branch from the branch that is still under review, not from `main`:

    ```txt
    git switch feat/login-form &&